 In 1933, Ivan Allen came to Kinoith to run the farm for the aging Wilson Strangman.
 He was principally responsible for a commercial orchard which produced a number of traditional apple varieties - Brambley Seedlings, Irish Peach, Gladstone and Newtown Wonder - and decided to travel to England to research how larger apple farms were being operated over there.
 He returned full of new ideas for modernising the farm at Shanagarry, including a new plan to produce tomatoes and cucumbers in the first phase of what was then a 4-acre glasshouse complex.
 He also began to cultivate mushrooms for export to the British market and was very successful for many years.
 When Wilson Strangman passed away in 1966, Ivan Allen inherited Kinoith and the surrounding farm.

-When Tim Allen married Darina O'Connell in 1970, they were gifted Kinoith and the farm as a wedding present from Ivan and Myrtle Allen.
+Tim Allen married Darina O'Connell in 1970 and they moved into Kinoith .
 However, by the mid 1970s, the finances of the farm had become tenuous and it was difficult at the time to continue making money from apple-farming with the price of oil sky-rocketing not to mention rising inflation and attendant bank interest rates.
 They began to look at other ways to make a sustainable living from the wonderful resource they had around them.

 One of the better investments made in achieving that goal was a present made by Tim to Darina in 1980 of a trip to Tuscany to attend the Marcella Hazan cookery school.
 While she was there, Darina would regularly visit the fresh fish markets and she immediately envisioned all the possibilities for having the same back in Ireland.
 She realised that the quality of Irish produce was just as good as what she was experiencing in Europe and returned to Ballymaloe brimming with ideas.